Gastric Bypass vs Gastric Sleeve – understand your options and the key differences between two of the most common weight loss procedures in Australia.

 However, each gastric bypass vs gastric sleeve procedure comes with a variety of advantages and disadvantages.
 As is the way with any surgical procedure, both bariatric surgeries come with a risk of complication.
 Other pros and cons of gastric bypass vs gastric sleeve include:

 The pros of the gastric sleeve are that the removal of the ghrelin hormone means patients feel a reduction in hunger, the procedure is relatively straight forward, and that the patients will require fewer vitamins after the surgery.
 When compared to bypass surgery, the patient will also be left with a smaller stomach pouch with gastric sleeve surgery, and there are fewer issues experienced with dumping syndrome.
 The cons of the gastric sleeve are that the procedure is irreversible, the amount of weight loss within the first 18 months is lower than gastric bypass on average, and weight loss will also be slower.
-Gastric sleeve surgery can also cause acid reflux.
+Gastric sleeve surgeries can also cause acid reflux, which in turn may require anti-reflux treatment.

 Gastric Bypass vs Sleeve: Which Should I Choose?

-If you’re considering gastric bypass vs gastric sleeve surgery, you should first talk to your doctor.
+If you’re considering bariatric surgery, you should first talk to your doctor.
 Weight loss procedures are offered to those who have attempted numerous conventional weight loss routes prior to considering gastric sleeve or bypass surgery.
 Neither gastric bypass vs gastric sleeve surgery are quick-fix weight-loss routes, and both require life-long commitments for the procedures to be effective.

 Gastric bypass surgery may also be recommended if you have a history of acid reflux (GERD), as there is a lower risk of GERD after gastric bypass procedures.
 For patients who are not extremely obese, to begin with, gastric sleeve surgery may be recommended over gastric bypass.